HDI’s Achievements in Lymphatic Filariasis Elimination, (through 2017)

 The Policy Retreat specified types of partners that will be necessary for lymphatic filariasis elimination to succeed, and other key issues to be addressed.
 Participants included scientists, public health policy academicians, ministry of health personnel from Africa and Asia, and senior WHO staff, as well as representatives from non-pharmaceutical industry and non-governmental agencies.

-Major issues identified at the Policy Retreat included the need for national programs to incorporate alleviation of the suffering caused by filariasis, as a key pillar alongside efforts to interrupt disease transmission.
-The LF Elimination program thus became the first ever disease eradication program to strive for alleviation of suffering for those already infected, from the very start.
-All previous public health programs to eradicate or eliminate a disease as a public health program have concentrated solely on interrupting transmission of the disease.
+Major issues identified at the Policy Retreat included the need to incorporate alleviation of suffering from LF as a key pillar alongside efforts to interrupt disease transmission.
+The LF Elimination program thus became the first ever disease eradication program to include alleviation of suffering for those already infected as one of its aims from the very start.
+Previous programs to eradicate or eliminate a disease had concentrated solely on interrupting transmission of the disease.
 Also highlighted was the need for more detailed socio-economic analysis of damage caused by filariasis, and benefits of its elimination.
 Concerns about advocacy and the challenges filariasis poses, were key to many of the Magnetic Island discussions.

-Also subsequent to recommendations made at the Policy Retreat, came establishment of the “Economics of Lymphatic Filariasis Project” at Emory University in Atlanta, Georgia, USA.
-The Economics Project aims to quantify the costs of lymphatic filariasis to patients and the societies in which they live, as well as performing cost-benefit, cost-effectiveness and decision analyses for the Global Programme to Eliminate Lymphatic Filariasis.
+The “Economics of Lymphatic Filariasis Project” at Emory University in Atlanta, Georgia, USA was established subsequent to the Magnetic Island policy retreat.
+The Economics Project aims to quantify the costs of lymphatic filariasis to patients and societies, as well as performing cost-benefit, cost-effectiveness and decision analyses for the Global Programme to Eliminate Lymphatic Filariasis.

 The Annecy Drug Distribution Workshop